Hannan-Javed/Anime-episode-downloader/README.md

     - m,n,o..... - episode m, n, o, ....

 After entering, the download(s) will automatically start starting from the highest quality, and lowering down in case of error; error being the that specific **link does not work**.<br>
-You can manually skip that specific quality download and move to lower quality if it is taking too long.
-To do it, press any key while it is downloading, then press **y** within **10 seconds** when prompted.
-If you press any other key or 10 seconds pass, the download resumes downloading again.<br>
+You can manually skip that specific quality download and move to a lower quality if it is taking too long, or cancel that specific episode altogether.
+To do this, press any key while it is downloading, then press **s** to skip or **c** to cancel within **10 seconds** when prompted.
+If you press any other key or 10 seconds pass, the download resumes again.
 You can change these configurations inside `config.py`:
 - `SUB` or `DUB`
 - Download folder.
 Use `get_default_download_directory()` to get the default location.